mrisc32/mc1/README.md

 * Memory:
   * Support for off-chip RAM (e.g. DRAM or SRAM) - probably with an on-chip L2 cache.
 * I/O:
-  * A Micro SD interface to read programs and data.
   * Mouse input.